wlonk/arcadia/arcadia.md

 > if you're over 21?
 Limit how many times you can escalate with passion tokens?
 > So you can both go over 21, and then you're both paying costs, even though
 > only one is winning.
+>
+> I suspect that fairies might like folks with bad reputations.
+"A bully?
+No!
+> You are possessed of a warrior's spirit!"
+>
+> Is there room for advancement keyed off of relationships?
+Relationship
+> strength is already a thing, but maybe also relationship character?

 [TOC]